Kraken vs Kraken Pro: Which Kraken Version is Best for You?

 - High Security Standards

-- Fiat Funding Options
+- Flexible Funding Options

 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high-risk investment and you should not expect to be protected if something goes wrong.
 Take 2 mins to learn more.